Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 |---|---|---|---|---|---|

-At-Home Allergy Shots (SCIT)Best | Disease-modifying; 33-85% symptom reduction; benefits last 3-12 years after stopping | 3-5 years then discontinue | $3,000-$10,000+ | Self-administered at home with Curex; 1-2x/week build-up then monthly maintenance; brief self-observation after each dose | 0.1-0.2% systemic reaction rate per injection; first dose and every dose change supervised live over Zoom, with a prescribed epinephrine auto-injector confirmed on hand |
+At-Home Allergy Shots (SCIT)Best | Disease-modifying; 33-85% symptom reduction; benefits last 3-12 years after stopping | 3-5 years then discontinue | $3,000-$10,000+ | Self-administered at home with Curex; once weekly build-up then ongoing maintenance; brief self-observation after each dose | 0.1-0.2% systemic reaction rate per injection; the first injection from each new vial or concentration supervised live in the Virtual Shot Room, with a prescribed epinephrine auto-injector confirmed on hand |

 Sublingual Drops (SLIT) | Comparable disease modification for many allergens; significant symptom reduction in Cochrane reviews | 3-5 years then discontinue | $2,340-$3,500 | Daily drops at home; zero clinic visits after initial consult; 30 seconds per dose | Local oral reactions most common; systemic reactions rare; no post-dose observation required |